Tweet

 If you do visit during the heatwave that we call summer, don’t sweat it (get it?).

 In the hot summer months, you can cool down at Barton Springs, Lake Travis, Hamilton Pool, or any of the other fantastic watering holes around town.
 No matter what time of year you visit Austin, there is plenty of outdoor recreation inside and outside the city.
-Zilker Park and the Greenbelt are short drives from downtown Austin, while Mt.
-Bonnell, Hippie Hollow, and McKinney Falls State Park are less than 30 minutes away.
+Zilker Park and the Greenbelt are short drives from downtown Austin, while Mt, Hippie Hollow, and McKinney Falls State Park are less than 30 minutes away.

 Author Bio